capitalone/DataProfiler/docs/source/profiler.rst

       * is_enabled - (Boolean) Enables or disables multiprocessing

-    * **sampling_ratio** - The ratio from 0 to 1 of how much of the input data to sample.
+    * **sampling_ratio** - A percentage, as a decimal, ranging from 0 to 1 indicating how much input data to sample.
 Default value set to 0.2.

     * **int** - Options for the integer columns